Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 Connections to the PostgreSQL server should only be allowed from within Azure, and only from specific resources.

-Enabling VM access to PostgreSQL server requires the creation of a role permitting outbound traffic over port 5432 from the Network Security Group to the destination `Sql.NorthCentralUS`.
+Enabling VM access to PostgreSQL server requires the creation of a role permitting outbound traffic over port 5432 from the Network Security Group to the destination `Sql.CentralUS`.

 Our PostgreSQL server is configured only to allow connections from specific VNets.